Skip to Main Content

+January 19 isn’t just another date on the calendar—it’s National Popcorn Day, and we’re ready to celebrate the ultimate movie snack at Cinemark!
 Naturally, here at Cinemark, we look forward to National Popcorn Day with the same anticipation a candy-hoarding child reserves for Halloween and Easter.
-We love movie theater popcorn, and can offer a simple guide as to how to celebrate national popcorn day: Come to the movies!
+We love movie theater popcorn and can offer a simple guide as to how to celebrate National Popcorn Day: Come to the movies!

 The History of Popcorn at the Movies